inform-us/requirements_specifications/informus/rules/Airway Plan.md

 ## Validity (time window) Rules:

 All patients should have an airway plan documented during admission to critical care.
-Airway plan documentation is considered valid for one week unless a new artifical airway is inserted or removed (i.e. a tracheostomy or endotracheal tube).
-If an new artifical airway is inserted or removed than the previous airway plan is considered invalid and a new airway plan should been completed.
+Airway plan documentation is considered valid for one week unless a new artifical airway is inserted or removed (i.e. a tracheostomy or endotracheal tube). *(Note that this is not official guidelines currently)* If an new artifical airway is inserted or *(removed)* than the previous airway plan is considered invalid and a new airway plan should been completed.

 An airway plan is considered complete if any of the following is true:
  - DAS airway plan reads 'YES' and has been completed within the last seven days.